ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 Note: During the copy and paste process, the formatting of the code block might look off.
 You can highlight the code block, then `Ctl + click` and select `Format Selection` which should format the highlighted section nicely.

-The above `issue` function first queries the commercial-bond contract for the return rate on a bond with similar maturity date.
+The above `issue` function first queries the commercial-bond contract for the return rate on a bond with a similar maturity date.
 It uses the `invokeChaincode()` API from the ChaincodeStub class of the fabirc-shim library.
 The `invokeChaincode()` API takes three arguments: `<async> invokeChaincode(chaincodeName, args, channel)` (see full spec here https://fabric-shim.github.io/master/fabric-shim.ChaincodeStub.html#toc1__anchor).

 In the invokeChaincode() example in the `issue` function above:

 1. The first argument passed is `commercial-bond` which is the name of the chaincode that you want to invoke.
-    2. The 2nd argument in our example is `["getClosestBondRate", issuer, maturityDateTime]` which is an array of strings.
-The first array element `"getClosestBondRate"` is the function within the `commercial-bond` contract you want to invoke, the 2nd and third elements are the arguments to pass to the `getClosestBondRate` function, in this case they are the name of the organization that issued the bonds you want to query and the maturity date that you want to compare bonds to.
+2. The second argument in our example is `["getClosestBondRate", issuer, maturityDateTime]` which is an array of strings.
+The first array element `"getClosestBondRate"` is the function within the `commercial-bond` contract you want to invoke, the second and third elements are the arguments to pass to the `getClosestBondRate` function- in this case they are the name of the organization that issued the bonds you want to query and the maturity date that you want to compare bonds to.
-    3. The 3rd argument is `ctx.stub.getChannelID()` which returns the current channel that the calling chaincode is transacting on.
+3. The third argument is `ctx.stub.getChannelID()` which returns the current channel that the calling chaincode is transacting on.
 In our example, this is because `papercontract` and `commercial-bond` reside in the same channel.
 If the chaincode you want to invoke resides in a different channel, you will specify the name of that channel directly here.
 Remember, you can only invoke query transactions for chaincodes that are on a different channel.

 The `if-else` code block in the above `issue` function will then test to see if the result of the invokeChaincode() function is an empty string.
 If the result is not an empty string, you want to create the paper asset with the bond rate (called `newPaperRate`).
 If the result is an empty string, you want to create the paper asset with the `paperRate` passed through the `issue` function.